davidkopp/termux-scripts/README.md

-# Termux scripts for syncing Git repository
+# Termux scripts for syncing Git repositories

 This repo includes scripts that are used in [Termux](https://termux.dev/) on my Android devices.
 Termux is an Android terminal emulator and Linux environment app.